Boris Christoff: Performance career

+After two visits in Bulgaria in 1943, Boris Christoff went to Austria.
+He took lessons in Wien, Prague and Salzbourg and had several guest appearances and recitals in Wien and Dresden.
+In 1944 he was arrested and sent to a prison camp near Feldkirch.
+He was released from it in May 1945 by the French troops.
+The commanding colonel, having heard his singing, helped him go to Italy.
+Later, Boris Hristov made every effort to find this person ("He was my savior!"), but to no avail.

-After several guest appearances and recitals in Austria in 1944 and 1945, Christoff returned to Italy in December 1945.
-He made his operatic debut as Colline in La bohème at Reggio Calabria on 12 March 1946.
+His first concert in Italy was in December 1945 in Rome with the Symphony orchestra of the Santa Cecilia Academy of Music, and was dedicated to Bulgarian and Russian music.
+Christoff made his operatic debut as Colline in La bohème at Reggio Calabria on 12 March 1946.
 In following years Christoff appeared in a number of roles at Milan's La Scala, Venice's La Fenice, the Rome Opera, Covent Garden in London, the opera theatres in Naples, Barcelona, Lisbon, Rio de Janeiro, etc.

 In 1950 he was invited to sing at the Metropolitan Opera in New York City but was refused entry into the USA as a result of the McCarran Immigration Act, which banned citizens of Eastern bloc countries from entering the country.
 The role was instead filled by the young Italian basso, Cesare Siepi.
 After the restrictions were loosened, Christoff made an operatic debut in the United States in 1956 at the San Francisco Opera.
 He refused any further invitations to the Metropolitan and never appeared there.
-After a brief absence from the scene due to brain tumour surgery in 1964, Christoff resumed his career in 1965, though at a much slower pace.
-In 1967 he was allowed to return to Bulgaria for the first time since 1945, for the funeral of his mother.
+After a brief absence from the scene due to brain tumour surgery in 1964, Christoff resumed his career.

+In the 1970s Christoff on-stage performances became more infrequent.
+In St. Alexander Nevsky Cathedral in Sofia he recorded bulgarian and russian religious chants, together with the choir of the cathedral and the conductor Angel Popkonstantinov.
+Boris Christoff took an active part in the very work of creating the record.
+In 1978, he again recorded in the same cathedral Liturgia Domestica by Alexander Grechaninov, with the participation of the Bulgarian Choir Chapel Svetoslav Obretenov and a small string ensemble from the Symphony Orchestra of the Bulgarian Radio and conductor Georgi Robev.
+This is the first recording in the world of the Domestic Liturgy, and for the first time an orchestra was included in its performance, albeit a small one.